Maherukh/MusikPlayer/README.md

 <p>1. $ git clone {the url to the GitHub repo}</p>

 ```
-This clones the repo cd into the new folder and type $ npm install
+This clones the repo cd into the new folder and type $ npm install to install all dependencies
 ```

 <p>2. $ npm install</p>